Christy2005/Christy2005/README.md

 ### 📋 AI Task Management System
 A collaborative task management platform with AI-assisted task planning, progress tracking, and team productivity features.

-### 🍲 Smart pantry
-An AI powered recipe recommendation website that generates recipes based on the user input of ingredients as text, voice or image.

 ---

 ## 📈 GitHub Stats